 This document contains general terms and conditions.
 They become effective by publication and after written inclusion in the main contract (e.g., inclusion by sending a link via e-mail).

-APPENDIX 12 - Confidentiality and Data Protection Agreement for Customers and your company
+APPENDIX 12 - Confidentiality and Data Protection Agreement for Customers the following is agreed on:

 Confidentiality and Data Protection Agreement for Customers